This is a very rare genetic syndrome which occurs in about 1 in 100,000 to 1 in 150,000 newborn babies.

 Girls with Aicardi syndrome have very typical eye abnormalities, which often help to make the diagnosis.
-The abnormalities seen in the retina at the back of the eye are called ‘choroidal lacunae’.
-They appear as very clear, round footprint or circle-shaped yellow-white lesions (marks).
-These are visible with a special piece of equipment called an ophthalmoscope.
+The abnormalities, seen in the retina at the back of the eye, are called ‘choroidal lacunae’.
+They appear as very clear, round footprints or circle-shaped yellow-white lesions (marks).
+There may also be gaps or holes called ‘coloboma’ in the optic nerve.
+All of these abnormalities are visible with a special piece of equipment called an ophthalmoscope.

-Aicardi syndrome does not appear to run in families.
-It is thought to be caused by a spontaneous mutation (random change) in the X chromosome (gene) which happens at conception.
-The precise genetic abnormality is not known.
+Although Aicardi syndrome is a probable genetic disorder, it does not appear to run in families and therefore is not ‘passed on’.
+It is thought to be caused by a spontaneous mutation (random change) in a gene that lies on one of the female (X) chromosomes.
+It is thought this mutation occurs at conception.
+The precise mutation is not known.

 Seizures often happen before 3 months of age.
 The usual seizure type is infantile spasms.
 The combination of infantile spasms and an EEG pattern called ‘hypsarrhythmia’ is known as West syndrome.
 Less commonly, babies have other seizure types, including focal (partial) motor seizures, and focal seizures that affect their awareness.
-Rarely the EEG may show abnormal discharges, or spikes and waves alternating with periods of flatness, coming independently from each side of the brain (independent burst suppression pattern).
+Rarely the EEG test may show abnormal discharges, or spikes and waves alternating with periods of flatness, coming independently from each side of the brain.
+This pattern is called ‘suppression-burst’ or ‘burst-suppression’.

 The diagnosis may not be made until seizures develop, and investigations such as an MRI (magnetic resonance imaging) brain scan and a special eye examination are carried out.